-- The RMQ preprocessing of the LCP array supports the same kind of applications as the LCA preprocessing of the suffix tree, but RMQ preprocessing is simpler than LCA preprocessing. - The RMQ preprocessed LCP array can also replace the LLCP and RLCP arrays in binary searching.
+- The RMQ preprocessing of the LCP array supports the same kind of applications as the LCA preprocessing of the suffix tree, but RMQ preprocessing is simpler than LCA preprocessing. - The RMQ preprocessed LCP array can also replace the LLCP and RLCP arrays.